Speneki/Texas-Hold-em-odds-calculator/README.md

 ![functioningApp](https://github.com/Speneki/Texas-Hold-em-odds-calculator/blob/master/src/assets/readme-display.gif)

 ## Functionality:
   Upon entering the page, a user is immediately prompted to enter the cards in their hand, then the cards in their opponents.
-When each hand is filled, the odds are immediately displayed before any cards fall.
-Equity is calculated using a Monte Carlo system that randomly selects plays through 10,000 poker boards and asserts statistics within ~0.85%.
+When each hand is filled, the odds are displayed before any cards fall.
+Equity is calculated using a Monte Carlo system that randomly plays through 10,000 poker boards and asserts statistics within ~0.85%.
 As each community card is selected, up to 10,000 more poker hands are played out, or however many are possible with the cards remaining in the deck.
-By the last card falling, one player has reaced 100%, and the other 0% chance of winning.
+By the last card falling, one player has reached 100%, and the other 0% chance of winning.

 ![percentages](https://github.com/Speneki/Texas-Hold-em-odds-calculator/blob/master/src/assets/Screen%20Shot%202019-08-19%20at%209.33.36%20AM.png)